|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

-On June 21, the carrier joined in the futile stern chase on the enemy carried out by TF 58 but gave up that evening when air searches failed to contact the Japanese.
-Yorktown returned to the Marianas area and resumed air strikes on Pagan Island during June 22-23.
-Lost is F6F Hellcat 42117.
+On June 21, 1944 joined in the futile stern chase on the enemy carried out by TF 58 but gave up that evening when air searches failed to contact the Japanese.
+On June 22, 1944 Yorktown returned to the Marianas area and resumed air strikes on Pagan Island.
+On June 23, 1944 attacked Pagan Island.
+Lost is F6F Hellcat 42117 (MIA).

 On June 24, she launched another series of raids on Iwo Jima.
 On June 25, she laid in a course for Eniwetok and arrived there two days later.
-On 30 June, the aircraft carrier headed back to the Marianas and the Bonins.
+On 30 June, returned to the Marianas and the Bonins.